Ras-Pekt/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 - [5-print_comb2.py](5-print_comb2.py) - prints numbers from 0 to 99 separated by , followed by a space and printed in ascending order, with two digits
 - [6-print_comb3.py](6-print_comb3.py) - prints all possible different combinations of two digits
 - [7-islower.py](7-islower.py) - checks for lowercase character
+- [8-uppercase.py](8-uppercase.py) - prints a string in uppercase followed by a new line